FESOM/fesom2_doc/doc/temporal_discretization.rst

 - Additional options will be gradually added.
 Layer thicknesses can vary in many ways provided that their tendencies sum to :math:`\partial_t\overline h` over the layers.
 In particular, requiring that transport velocities :math:`w` are zero, isopycnal layers can be introduced.
 The levels can move with high-pass vertical velocities, leading to the so called :math:`\tilde z` coordinate, see :cite:`Leclair2011`, :cite:`Petersen2015` or follow density gradients as in :cite:`Hofmeister2010`.
 The unperturbed layer thicknesses need not follow the geopotential surfaces and can be terrain following for example.

 - The ALE vertical coordinate is only a framework where many options are in principle possible.
-Additional measures may be required in each particular case, as computations of pressure gradients with reduced errors.
+Additional measures may be required in each particular case, such as computations of pressure gradients with reduced errors.
 Updated transport algorithms may be needed (in the spirit of :cite:`Lemarie2012b` to minimize spurious numerical mixing in terrain-following layers.
 These generalizations are among the topics of ongoing work.

 Implicit vertical diffusion